yantis/instant-archlinux-on-mac/README.md

 * Command Line Developer tools, Homebrew, VirtualBox, Boot2docker, Docker all get silently and automatically installed.
 * Since Mac OSX doesn't support the Ext4 file system.
 We install a 10 day trial of Paragon ExtFS (It can be uninstalled after the install)
 * The file system gets converted to HFS+ if needed then volume gets shrunk down to make room for Arch Linux.
-* rEFInd is installed for dual booting Mac OSX & Linux As well as a very sexy [rEFInd Minimal Theme](https://github.com/EvanPurkhiser/rEFInd-minimal)
 * The physical volume gets mapped to virtual volumes for VirtualBox.
 * The system is profiled to be able to dynamically adapt to its hardware.
 * Boot2docker launches VirtualBox with our physical volumes mapped.